fishtron/threeofakind/source/_posts/2013-09-13-welcome-oliver.markdown

 ---
 There is a new Chedley in the world!
 He arrived on August 21st and his name is Oliver.

-We're not really "three" anymore -- as Russell would say, we're now three, "plus one, plus other one" but for some reason Lois refuses to purchase that web address.
+We're not really a threesome anymore -- as Russell would say, we're now three, "plus one, plus other one" but for some reason Lois refuses to purchase that web address.
 Also, "five of a kind" is clearly cheating at poker.

 Suggestions for a new blog name, anybody?